 "Third Order" signifies membership of the laity in a religious order.
 The laity has always been distinguished from clergy or religious.
 A third order gives the laity a degree of participation in what is proper to the clergy or religious.

-The Rule of the Third Order
+The Importance of the Third Order Today

 The Spirit of the SSPX by Archbishop Lefebvre